ishika320/springboot-cicd-github-actions/README.md

 # Automated Continuous Integration and Deployment System using GitHub Actions and Docker

 ## Project Overview
-This project implements an automated Continuous Integration and Deployment (CI/CD) system to streamline the software development and delivery process.
-It uses GitHub Actions to automate the build workflow and Docker to containerize the application, ensuring consistent execution across different environments.
+This project implements an automated Continuous Integration and Deployment (CI/CD) pipeline for a Spring Boot application.
+It uses GitHub Actions to automate the build process and Docker to containerize the application, ensuring consistent execution across different environments.

-The system automatically triggers whenever code changes are pushed to the GitHub repository, eliminating the need for manual build and deployment steps.
+The system automatically triggers whenever code changes are pushed to the GitHub repository, builds the application using Maven, creates a Docker image, and pushes the image to Docker Hub without manual intervention.

 ---